Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 \subsection{Extragalactic sources: spatial distribution and DWD populations}

-While for the MW the populations are distributed following a complex spatial model, for the extragalactic sources this is superfluous: as the distance of a galaxy grows larger than its size, the spatial distribution of the population becomes negligible in determining the detectability and PE of the single DWD.
+While for the MW the populations are distributed following a multi-component spatial model, for the extragalactic sources this is superfluous: as the distance of a galaxy grows larger than its size, the spatial distribution of the population becomes negligible in determining the detectability and PE of the single DWD.
 Thus, these sources are associated directly with the position of the respective galaxy centers.
-For each galaxy within 30\,Mpc (the estimated horizon of LGWA as described in Appendix \ref{sec:plain_analysis}) we extract the following data from the HyperLeda\footnote{http://leda.univ-lyon1.fr/} catalog \citep{HyperLeda}: \begin{itemize} \item Position: $ra$, $dec$ and distance modulus $m_\text{best}$, which is related to the luminosity distance $d_l$ through the following relation\footnote{The parameter $m_\text{best}$ is obtained as a weighted average between two different measurements of the distance modulus: $m_z$, which is measured using the redshift and is more important at higher distances, and $m_0$ which is obtained with independent methods, and is more reliable on small distances.}:
+For each galaxy within 30\,Mpc (the estimated horizon of LGWA as described in Appendix \ref{sec:plain_analysis}) we extract the following data from the HyperLeda\footnote{http://leda.univ-lyon1.fr/} catalog \citep{Makarov:2014txa}: \begin{itemize} \item Position: $ra$, $dec$ and distance modulus $m_\text{best}$, which is related to the luminosity distance $d_l$ through the following relation\footnote{The parameter $m_\text{best}$ is obtained as a weighted average between two different measurements of the distance modulus: $m_z$, which is measured using the redshift and is more important at higher distances, and $m_0$ which is obtained with independent methods, and is more reliable on small distances.}:

-\item $B$ band magnitudes: the apparent magnitude $m_B$ in the $B$ band corrected for galactic extinction, and the absolute $B$ magnitude $M_B$. \item $K$ band magnitude: the apparent magnitude $m_K$ is used to compute the $B-K$ color.
-Since the $K$ band refers to the near-infrared spectrum, which is nearly not affected by the dusts, an extinction correction is not applied. \item Morphological type of the galaxy, expressed in the Hubble morphological classification.
-This parameter is used to obtain the SN Ia rate in the case that the color is not available (in particular when the $K$ band lacks, which occurs for a non-negligible fraction of the population). \end{itemize}
+\item $B$ band magnitudes: the apparent magnitude $m_B$ in the $B$ band corrected for Galactic extinction, and the absolute $B$ magnitude $M_B$. \item $K$ band magnitude: the apparent magnitude $m_K$ is used to compute the $B - K$ color.
+Since the $K$ band refers to the near-infrared spectrum, which is nearly not affected by the dusts, an extinction correction is not applied. \item Morphological type of the galaxy, expressed in the Hubble morphological classification. \end{itemize}